-3. Tanks, Vaults, Storage Vessels \square N/A Good condition Proper secondary containment Needs Maintenance Remarks Recent upgrades to the extraction well vaults discourage vandalism.
-4. Discharge Structure and Appurtenances Image: N/A Image: Good condition Image: Needs Maintenance Remarks Image: Remarks 5.
-Treatment Building(s) N/A Good condition (esp. roof and doorways) Chemicals and equipment properly stored Remarks 6.
-Monitoring Wells (pump and treatment remedy) Properly secured/locked Functioning All required wells located Needs Maintenance Remarks D. M lonitoring Data 1.
-Monitoring Data Is routinely submitted on time Is of acceptable quality 2.
-Monitoring data suggests: D. N fonitored Natural Attenuation 1.
-Monitoring Wells (natural attenuation remedy) Properly secured/locked Functioning Routinely sampled Good condition All required wells located Needs Maintenance N/A Remarks Image: Sample secure X. OTHER REMEDIES If there are remedies applied at the site which are not covered above, attach an inspection sheet describing the physical nature and condition of any facility associated with the remedy.
+3. Tanks, Vaults, Storage Vessels N/A Good condition Proper secondary containment Needs Maintenance Remarks Recent upgrades to the extraction well vaults discourage vandalism.
+4. Discharge Structure and Appurtenances ☐ N/A ☐ Good condition ☐ Needs Maintenance Remarks 5.
+Treatment Building(s) ☐ N/A ☐ Good condition (esp. roof and doorways) ☐ Needs repair ☐ Chemicals and equipment properly stored Remarks 6.
+Monitoring Wells (pump and treatment remedy) ■ Properly secured/locked ■ Functioning ■ Routinely sampled ■ Good condition ■ Needs Maintenance ■ N/A Remarks Ionitoring Data 1.
+Monitoring Data ■ Is routinely submitted on time ■ Is of acceptable quality 2.
+Monitoring data suggests: Groundwater plume is effectively contained Contaminant concentrations are declining D. N Ionitored Natural Attenuation 1.
+Monitoring Wells (natural attenuation remedy) ☐ Properly secured/locked ☐ Functioning ☐ Routinely sampled ☐ Good condition ☐ All required wells located ☐ Needs Maintenance ☐ N/A Remarks X. OTHER REMEDIES If there are remedies applied at the site which are not covered above, attach an inspection sheet describing the physical nature and condition of any facility associated with the remedy.
 An example would be soil vapor extraction.

 XI.
+OVERALL OBSERVATIONS

-OVERALL OBSERVATIONS A. Implementation of the Remedy condensa Overall, the ffectiven Describe issues and observations relating to whether the remedy is effective and functioning as designed.
-Begin with a brief statement of what the remedy is to accomplish (i.e., to contain contaminant plume, minimize infiltration and gas emission, etc.). he landfill (OU1) remedy is effective and functioning as designed.
+A. Implementation of the Remedy

+Describe issues and observations relating to whether the remedy is effective and functioning as designed.
+Begin with a brief statement of what the remedy is to accomplish (i.e., to contain contaminant plume, minimize infiltration and gas emission, etc.).

+Overall, the landfill (OU1) remedy is effective and functioning as designed.
 Landfill gas emissions are being captured and treated.
 Surface water is being managed.
-Landfill ate in the gas collecton system is discharged to the sever. he groundwater (OU2) remedy is effective and functioning as designed.
-Groundwater contamination beneath the ste is contained in the A and B aquifers.
-The ress of the groundwater extraction and treatment system on plume containment in the C-aquifer remains to be seen with the recent implementation of Phase II ments.
+Landfill condensate in the gas collector system is discharged to the sewer.

+Overall, the groundwater (OU2) remedy is effective and functioning as designed.
+Groundwater contamination beneath the site is contained in the A and B aquifers.
+The effectiveness of the groundwater extraction and treatment system on plume containment in the C-aquifer remains to be seen with the recent implementation of Phase II enhancements.
 Groundwater contaminant concentrations are below cleanup levels in all monitored residential wells.

-B. Adequacy of O&M Current C Describe issues and observations related to the implementation and scope of O&M procedures.
+B. Adequacy of O&M

+Describe issues and observations related to the implementation and scope of O&M procedures.
 In particular, discuss their relationship to the current and long-term protectiveness of the remedy.

-N&M procedures are generally sufficient.
+Current O&M procedures are generally sufficient.
 Damaged landfill cap drainage outlets were noted.
 Subsidence issues have not yet been addressed.

-C. Early Indicators of Potential Remedy Problems effectively Describe issues and observations such as unexpected changes in the cost or scope of O&M or a high frequency of unscheduled repairs, that suggest that the protectiveness of the remedy may be compromised in the future. nall increases in C-aquifer well groundwater contamination (e.g. CDM-16C) require continued monitoring to evaluate is the new Lower B extraction well (PW-6B2) is containing the downgradient groundwater contamination in both the B and C aquifers.
-This could become a concem because of the proximity of nearby private may become exposed to groundwater contamination if the groundwater plume continues to migrate toward those residences.
-D. Opportunities for Optimization No specif Describe possible opportunities for optimization in monitoring tasks or the operation of the remedy.
+C. Early Indicators of Potential Remedy Problems

+Describe issues and observations such as unexpected changes in the cost or scope of O&M or a high frequency of unscheduled repairs, that suggest that the protectiveness of the remedy may be compromised in the future.

+Recent small increases in C-aquifer well groundwater contamination (e.g. CDM-16C) require continued monitoring to evaluate is the new Lower B extraction well (PW-6B2) is effectively containing the downgradient groundwater contamination in both the B and C aquifers.
+This could become a concern because of the proximity of nearby private wells that may become exposed to groundwater contamination if the groundwater plume continues to migrate toward those residences.

+D. Opportunities for Optimization

+Describe possible opportunities for optimization in monitoring tasks or the operation of the remedy.

+No specific optimization of the remedy has been noted.
+CDMSmith provides recommendations to optimize the groundwater monitoring in their annual monitoring reports.